-The 2017 Places with the Best Job Opportunities ranking provides a comprehensive assessment of the job market and strength of the local economy.
+The Job Opportunities Grade provides a comprehensive assessment of the job market and strength of the local economy.
 This grade takes into account key factors, such as unemployment rates, stability of the job market, and affordability, in an attempt to capture the condition of an area’s employment opportunities.
 Learn where our data comes from.

 |Percent Change in Employees||The percent change in the number of employed individuals from 2011 to 2014 at the county level.||U.S. Census||15.0%|